 Porsche 917K - 1970 Daytona Winner - Gulf Livery - Race Weathered

-We are thrilled to offer a special edition of 100 race weathered Porsche 917Ks at 1:18 scale, as raced at the 24 Hours of Daytona in 1970.
-This unique edition marks the first time that Amalgam 1:18 scale models have been weathered, with more editions planned to follow in the near future.
-This special collection of 100 models has been meticulously hand-painted and detailed by our master model makers to show every detail of the race dirt and damage during the race.
-Each model will be accompanied by an archive quality Giclée print of the car mid-race, selected by the curator at Motorsport Images.
+We are thrilled to offer a very special edition of five race weathered Porsche 917Ks, showing the car with every detail of the battle scars and covered with race dirt exactly as it finished the 24 Hours of Daytona in 1970.
+This unique and very limited edition has been meticulously hand-painted and detailed by our master model makers here in Bristol.
+Each of the five models will be accompanied by an archive quality Giclée print of the car as it finished the race.

 Powering the early 917 was a 4.5-litre Flat-12 engine, designed by the noted Porsche engineer Hanz Mezger.
 To curtail development costs, the engine borrowed heavily from its 3.0-litre counterpart found in the Porsche 908.
 The 1969 race engines produced 580 bhp and 376 lb-ft of torque.
 Later models had the option to run larger-displacement engines of 4.9, 5.0 and eventually 5.4 litres, each providing a corresponding bump in performance.
 The Flat-12 would go on to become the 917’s most defining trait.